openmrs/openmrs-standalone/README.md

-#### Note that the master branch is used for building the standalone for OpenMRS Plantform 1.8.x - 1.12.x and the openmrs-emr branch is used for OpenMRS 2.0.
+#### Note that this branch is deprecated.
+We used it for building Platform pre 2.x, but it is no longer the case.
+Please use the master branch for all versions of the Platform.

 ## QUICK SUMMARY FOR BUILDING THE STANDALONE